 About Flow Settings

-In the Flow Designer we locate and expand Settings on the Properties panel.
+Begin in the Flow Designer and expand Settings on the Properties panel.

-In Behavior Type drop-down list we can set desirable Flow Behavior .
-A Flow Behavior acts like an interface definition for a Flow.
+- A Default Flow Behavior acts like an interface definition for a Flow.
 It can enforce expected inputs and outputs as well as create the expected inputs when the behavior is assigned.

-- Use Top Flow Settings (using parent Flow’s recursion policy)
+- Use Top Flow Settings - uses parent Flow’s recursion policy

 - Use This Flows Settings

-Storage Policy sets the way Flow Data is going to be stored in database if the Flow is abandoned.
+This sets the way Flow Data is going to be stored in database if the Flow is abandoned:

-- Use Default: set in System > Administration > Settings > Designer Studio Settings > Flow Designer.
+- Use Default: is set in System > Administration > Settings > Designer Studio Settings > Flow Designer

-Rollback Enabled sets if we can rollback Flow data based on ‘Clear Policy On Exception’ setting.
+This sets to rollback Flow data based on the ‘Clear Policy On Exception’ setting.

-Abandoned Storage Policy defines if Flow data should be Saved or Discarded if Flow is ‘abandoned’ .
+Defines if Flow data should be Saved or Discarded if a Flow is ‘abandoned’

-Store Step Statistics setting defines if Step data should be stored in database.
+This setting defines if Step data should be stored in the database: